udacity/RoboND-Rover-Project/README.md

 python drive_rover.py
 ```

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!
 It doesn't drive that well yet, but it's your job to make it better!

+**Note: running the simulator with different choices of resolution and graphics quality may produce different results!
+Make a note of your simulator settings in your writeup when you submit the project.**